Guillemsc/Homa-Test/README.md

 ![image](https://github.com/Guillemsc/Homa-Test/assets/17142208/adcb7fdd-4c36-4038-9e96-31d4b507e72a)

 - Missions data is divided in 3 parts: Configuration (`IMissionConfiguration`), Logic (`IMission`), and Save data (`MissionSaveData`).
-Missions are configured with scriptable objects, which ten are converted into runtime logic.
+Missions are configured with scriptable objects, which then are converted into runtime logic.
 Every time a change is detected on the missions, they get saved into disk.
 When opening the game, the previous missions state is loaded.

 - Each mission has some difficulty and some reward.